Ousted Woodford launches Olympus lawsuit

 LONDON (Reuters) - Michael Woodford, the ousted Olympus chief executive who blew the whistle on one of Japan’s most high-profile frauds, vowed he would hold his former employer to account as he kicked off his legal battle for wrongful dismissal in London on Thursday.

-“I found wrongdoing, I raised that wrongdoing and for doing that I was dismissed ... in a way in which I’ll never forget,” he told a small throng of reporters gathered outside an employment tribunal building in east London.
+“I found wrongdoing, I raised that wrongdoing and for doing that I was dismissed ... in a way in which I’ll never forget,” he told a small throng of reporters gathered outside the tribunal building in east London.

 “(I was) thrown out of my apartment and told to get the bus to the airport.
 We now know why ...
 I‘m looking today to hold Olympus to account.”

-But after he persisted in asking questions about the deals, and called for the resignation of Kikukawa and Mori, he was unanimously fired by the board two weeks later at a board meeting during which, he says, he was not allowed to speak.

-Olympus President Shuichi Takayama has said the company dismissed Woodford because of a clash of management styles and his “unilateral decision-making and bypassing of consultation.”
+Olympus President Shuici Takayama has said the company dismissed Woodford because of his unilateral decision-making and bypassing of consultation.

-But he failed in his campaign to be reinstated as CEO, blaming cosy ties between its disgraced management and big Japanese shareholders.
+But he failed in his campaign to be reinstated as CEO, blaming cozy ties between its disgraced management and big Japanese shareholders.

 His four-year CEO contract ran until June 2015, although he could claim for up to ten years lost employment.
 Any payout could reach tens of millions of pounds.

+Thursday’s proceedings were closed to reporters, although a full hearing is expected to be scheduled in the next few months -- unless Woodford and the Japanese endoscope and camera maker reach a settlement first.

 “Do the right thing.
-Treat me fairly,” Woodford told Olympus and key creditor and shareholder Sumitomo Mitsui Financial Group (SMFG) (8316.T).
+Treat me fairly,” Woodford told Olympus and key creditor and shareholder Sumitomo Mitsui Financial Group (SMFG).
 “But if you want to go through the legal process, so be it.
 I‘m very happy for the courts and public opinion to judge my case.”

 Woodford is penning a book in both English and Japanese about experiences he has likened to a thriller by U.S. author John Grisham.